theNumberWorks/numberworks_website/numerical_cognition_methods_workshop.md

 __Registration fee__ There is no registration fee for the workshop.

+__Register as a participant__ If you don't want to present your work, but would like to participate in the workshop, we recommend to register after the program is available.
+Still, if you are absolutely sure that you want to join the workshop even without knwoing the specific list of talks, register with [this form](https://goo.gl/forms/iSsmlsIYAokIVl8o2), and leave the abstract submission part empty.

 __Contact__ For more information contact [Attila Krajcsi](mailto:krajcsi.attila@ppk.elte.hu) or [Bert Reynvoet](mailto:bert.reynvoet@kuleuven.be).

 __Other events__ If you are coming to Budapest, you might consider attending the [Budapest CEU Conference on Cognitive Development](http://bcccd.org/) (January 3-5, 2019) or the [Best Practices in Data Analysis and Statistics Symposium](https://www.cogstat.org/best_practices_symposium/) (January 9, 2019), too.